BleronHamiti/JunctionXTirana/README.md

 Node.js
 PHP
 Composer (for PHP dependency management)

-Installation
+# Installation
 Clone the repository:
-bash

 git clone https://github.com/BleronHamiti/JunctionXTirana.git
 Navigate to the project directory:

 cd JunctionXTirana

 Install the necessary Node.js packages:

 npm install

 Set up the PHP backend (ensure Composer is installed):

-Navigate to the PHP directory if separate from the root cd backend composer install
+Navigate to the PHP directory if separate from the root

+cd backend

+composer install

-Running the Application
+# Running the Application

 To run the application in a development environment:

 cd ..

 npm run dev

 This command will start both the React frontend and the PHP backend servers, typically accessible via localhost on your web browser.

 # Contributing